francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 ## 1.1 Argot Placement

-Argot units are placed anywhere on the **pink** city squares, except for the Pontia legions, which must be placed on the road from Pontia (unless the mission "**Kill Hespero and Armand**" is completed, in which case they may be placed within the city); the Nistora units, which can be placed anywhere outside the city; and the friendly Zulon unit (if during "**Parley with Zulon**" Zulon agrees to help)
+Argot units are placed anywhere on the **pink** city squares, except for the Pontia legions, which must be placed on the road from Pontia (unless the mission "**Kill Hespero and Armand**" is completed, in which case they may be placed within the city); the Nistora units, which can be placed anywhere outside the city; and the friendly Zulon unit (if during "**Parley with Zulon**" Zulon agrees to help) which should be placed outside the city.

 Argot supply trains can be placed on any of the supply train starting squares.